xulihang/ImageTrans_plugins/mangaOCR/readme.md

 Install:

-1. Install python3
+1. Install python3.
-2. Install required packages: `pip install -r requirements.txt`
+2. Install required packages: `pip install -r requirements.txt`.
-3. Run the server: `python server_manga_ocr.py`
+3. Run the server: `python server_manga_ocr.py`.
-4. Unzip the [plugin files](https://github.com/xulihang/ImageTrans-docs/files/7919869/manga-ocr-plugin.zip) in ImageTrans's `plugins` folder
+4. Unzip the [plugin files](https://github.com/xulihang/ImageTrans-docs/files/7919869/manga-ocr-plugin.zip) in ImageTrans's `plugins` folder and restart ImageTrans.

 **For convenience**, you can also use the Windows package: